Tension

 - If there are holes in the middle of your knit, you might have a problem with either a needle, the tension or the yarn.

-- When the holes mostly occur in the same place, check if all needles that knitted that area are in good condition (broken, bend or the latch got stuck - see 'Finding a broken needle' to check the differences)
+- When the holes mostly occur in the same place, check if all needles that knitted that area are in good condition (broken, bent or the latch got stuck - see 'Finding a broken needle' to check the differences)

 - If they seem good, there might be a problem with the tension.